shark1Martin/Web-Scraper/README.md

 - <Add AI-based alert filters> ???
 Recommended by ChatGPT, maybe ill learn some AI, lets do it!

 - Make it work without having VSCODE/terminal always on.

-- Also fix the logging, the same %/$ can come up but be different you know...

 Update Log: